Jenpj234/CISC1215_Introduction-to-Programming-Using-Python-datascience/README.md

 Data Analysis Project (CISC 1215)

-This project focused on extracting and analyzing real-world datasets using NumPy, Matplotlib, and Seaborn to identify patterns and visualize relationships.
+This project focused on extracting and analyzing real-world datasets using NumPy and Matplotlib to identify patterns and visualize relationships.

 Tasks included cleaning, sorting, and filtering data for exploratory data analysis, data mining, and customer segmentation.